The Australian White Ibis is an Australian native bird species, protected under the NSW National Parks and Wildlife Act 1974.

 Why are Australian White Ibis here?

 The Ibis bird's traditional breeding sites are marshes and swampy areas in inland Australia.
 However, in recent years, these inland waterways have been impacted and decreased due to drought and variations in water management practices.
-This has forced the Ibis move towards the eastern seaboard, searching for new breeding and feeding sites.
+This has forced the Ibis to move towards the eastern seaboard, searching for new breeding and feeding sites.
 The Ibis have found a home in the suburban NSW, often around recreational sites such as lakes where they can find protection and food sources.

 Why are Australian White Ibis a problem?